AdrJan/bookstore/readme.md

 ## Configuration

+Things kept in configuration file:

-* Number of displayed books on a page is kept in configuration file.
+* Number of displayed books
+* Name of database file